-- 2.1.
+2.1.
 In line with policy approved by Committee in previous years, accommodation charges are pooled to calculate a weekly accommodation (rent) charge.
 The rent charge reflects the costs directly associated with the provision of the accommodation.
-Homelessness Services accommodate clients in temporary furnished accommodation until suitable permanent accommodation becomes available. - 2.2.
-The IJB does not have the legal powers to set charges for services, this lies with Glasgow City Council.
-This report was considered and approved by the Council's City Administration Committee on the 10th February 2022.
+Homelessness Services accommodate clients in temporary furnished accommodation until suitable permanent accommodation becomes available.